vedph/cadmus-bricks-shell-v3/README.md

 All the V3 bricks align with modern Angular, so they are standalone components, and use signal-based input and output properties.

+To use a brick:

+1. install the package with NPM.
+If additional third-party dependencies or configuration is required, this is documented in the package README (see the list below).
+2. import the component(s) you want to use.
+3. use the brick via its selector in your component template, binding it to your code as required by its API.

 ## Codicology

 - [@myrmidon/cadmus-cod-location](projects/myrmidon/cadmus-cod-location/README.md)